sakana-w/Replication-Patch-Linkage/README.md

 For each folder, it includes text file to describe the details of each file.

 Due to the limited size of raw data, it can be downloaded here: [Dropbox](https://www.dropbox.com/sh/o19sdx9p7t985pj/AAAzoWHO6eyWMNsk6tw5rhJua?dl=0)

+## Acknowledge
+This work is supported by Japanese Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers18H04094, 20K19774 and 17H00731.